Trim The Fat From Your Food Delivery Logistics Business

 According to Statista, the online food delivery sector’s share of the restaurant market was predicted to be 13% in 2020; before the pandemic, this figure was forecast at 9%.
 The post-coronavirus market share is expected to rise as much as 21% in 2025.

-Yet, food delivery is complicated.
+Yet, food delivery is complicated and comes with a lot of delivery problems.
 And the rapid growth increases the complexity further.

-Therefore, to meet this growing demand and mitigate the challenges, you need to make your logistics of food delivery more agile and responsive.
+Therefore, to meet this growing demand and mitigate the challenges, you need to make your logistics of food delivery or even contactless food delivery more agile and responsive.

 How can you make that happen?
 Below are the top five delivery logistics hacks you can use.